Laplacian ideals, arrangements, and resolutions: Chip-firing and superstable configurations

 given by $c \mapsto c + \mathbb{L}_G$.
 Thus every element of $\Z^n$ is equivalent to a recurrent configuration modulo the reduced Laplacian.
 As a corollary to the Matrix-Tree theorem we then see that the order of $\mathcal{S}(G)$ is given by the number of spanning trees of $G$.

 The \Defn{canonical configuration} $c_{\omega}$ on $G$ is the maximally stable configuration given by

 for every non-sink $i \in [n]$.
-In the context of the graph-theoretic Riemann-Roch theory developed in \cite{BN}, configurations are naturally identified with `divisors' on the graph $G$.
-The configuration $c_{\omega}$ plays the role of the canonical divisor, and in this context is often denoted $\mathbf{k}$.
+In the graph-theoretic Riemann-Roch theory developed in \cite{BN}, configurations are naturally identified with `divisors' on the graph $G$.
+In this context the configuration $c_{\omega} - {\bf 1}$ is closely related to the `canonical divisor' of $G$.

 To fully describe our results we will need a few more notions from the chip-firing literature.
 As opposed to firing one vertex at a time, we consider a rule where one may fire sets of vertices simultaneously.
 This leads to a stronger version of stability and a resulting notion of \emph{superstable} configurations.
 We will not detail the construction here as it will be enough for us to use the following characterization (\cite{PPW}): a sequence $a = (a_1, a_2, \dots, a_n)$ is a \Defn{superstable configuration} of $G$ if and only if $a$ is a $G$-parking function.
 For the next result, recall that an \Defn{acyclic orientation} of $G$ is an orientation $\mathcal{O}$ of the edges of $G$ with no directed cycles.